ingoldsby/laravel-dashboard-shopify-tile/README.md

 I have learnt a lot from Spatie's various packages, including [Mailcoach](https://mailcoach.app), and would recommend you check them out if you want to know more.

-Learn how to create a package like this one, by watching Spatie's premium video course:
+Learn how to create a package like theirs, by watching Spatie's premium video course:

 [![Laravel Package training](https://spatie.be/github/package-training.jpg)](https://laravelpackage.training)